vlandham/captain_z/out/captain_z.md

 #

 Hearing that word made all other people around them in the market stop and stare at the captain.
-Pirates were forbidden to enter Port Goodnews.
+As Captain Z knew, pirates were forbidden to enter Port Goodnews.
 Any pirate caught in town could be locked up for a very long time.

 Even if you weren't really a pirate, just being called one could get you into a lot of trouble.
 Captain Z had learned these lessons the hard way.

-_He would have branded me a pirate no matter what I did,_ Captain Z realized. _They're just unlucky that it happens to be true._
+_He would have branded me a pirate no matter what I did,_ Captain Z realized. _But unlucky for them, it happens to be true._

 The guards inched closer.

 Captain Z felt the apple in her hand.
-She threw it underhanded from her hip.
+She threw it hard underhanded straight from her hip.
 It caught the nearest guard square in the forehead, hitting him hard with a thump.
-He nearly fell over from the blow and stood there holding his head.
+He nearly fell over from the blow and stood there holding his head, apple mush all over his face.

 Captain Z took off.